Delta Dawn: Bette Midler version

-Tanya Tucker
+Tanya Tucker version

 Before Bette Midler's recording, Nashville-based producer Billy Sherrill heard her sing "Delta Dawn" on The Tonight Show and wanted to sign Midler to Epic Records and have her record it.
-Upon finding that Midler already signed with Atlantic Records, Sherrill cut the song with Tanya Tucker, who was newly signed to Epic, at the Columbia Studios in Nashville, Tennessee.
+Upon finding that Midler already signed with Atlantic Records, Sherrill cut the song with Tanya Tucker, who was newly signed to Columbia, at the Columbia Studios in Nashville, Tennessee.
 Tucker's version was released in April 1972; it reached number six Country that spring.

 While Harvey's original version started with the first verse, Sherrill suggested starting with the chorus instead, done a cappella – a term unknown to 13-year-old Tucker.
 This distinction became a signature of her version.